mamun39/job_agent/README.md

 - Deduplicates by source identity, canonical URL, and exact fallback fields
 - Lists stored jobs, shows job details, exports CSV, and opens stored URLs in your default browser
 - Persists review decisions in storage
+- Provides an optional read-only summarizer interface for short job-match explanations, with a local fallback summarizer and no required external model service

 ## Current support